 An entry-level job is one that allows an individual to enter the workforce, often with little experience or education.
 These positions are sought after by students right out of school and older workers seeking a new direction in their careers.

-The job requirements for these positions are designed for an individual who is in the learning stage of his or her career.
+The job requirements for these positions are designed for an individual who is in the learning stage of his career.

 Positions like these are often paid a lower wage than more experienced or skilled workers.
-By having lower paid employees do basic jobs, a company can get the highest rate of return from their senior staff.
+By having lower-paid employees do basic jobs, a company can get the highest rate of return from its senior staff.

 Companies can see significant benefits from using entry-level employees in each department.